 The purpose of a keffiyeh is to protect the head and face from the scorching desert heat.
 However, it is also a great souvenir to take back home.
 You can either wear it on your head just like the Arabs or use it as a unique decor item by hanging it on the wall or using it as a throw.

 In short, a keffiyeh is one of the best Israeli souvenirs to keep the memories of your trip alive for years to come!

 We’ll wrap up this article with a souvenir from Israel that will go a long way.
 We’re talking about za’atar, a Mediterranean spice mix used in everyday Israeli cooking.
-You can either get it from the local grocery stores or get a fresh batch made from the souk.
+You can get it from the local grocery stores or a fresh batch made from the souk.

 Take this mouthwatering spice mix back home, make a delicious meal, and add a touch of Israeli flavour to it with a bottle of Za’atar.